FCC rejects group's request to probe Trump coronavirus broadcasts

-In a statement on Monday, FCC Chairman Ajit Pai said "the federal government will not — and never should — investigate broadcasters for their editorial judgments ...
-We leave it to broadcasters to determine for themselves how to cover this national emergency, including live events involving our nation’s leaders."
-The petition suggested Trump during a March 19 press briefing had mischaracterized the efficacy of malaria drug hydroxychloroquine as a possible remedy for coronavirus.
+In a statement on Monday, FCC Chairman Ajit Pai said "the federal government will not - and never should - investigate broadcasters for their editorial judgments ...
+We leave it to broadcasters to determine for themselves how to cover this national emergency, including live events involving our nation's leaders."
+The petition suggested Trump during a March 19 news briefing had mischaracterized the efficacy of malaria drug hydroxychloroquine as a possible remedy for the sometimes deadly respiratory illness caused by the coronavirus.
 It cited a 1992 FCC rule barring the broadcasting of hoaxes.

 The White House declined to comment.
 The FCC order, signed by its general counsel and media bureau chief, said the Free Press petition sought an expansion of the broadcast hoax rule in "order to enable government-led flyspecking of broadcasters' editorial judgments" on airing statements by Trump and other government officials.